 Other ways to say: Annoy on purpose, tease

-Fun Fact/Origin: Like pressing buttons on a machine, it causes a reaction.
+Fun Fact/Origin: Like pressing buttons on a machine to make it do something, this means triggering a person’s emotions.

 Example Sentence: